georgthegreat/cppstuff/string_nullptr/README.md

 string s(p, 3);
 ```

-As a development of the above proposal it seems logical to remove sized counterpart of nullptr constructors,  as _the behavior is undefined if [s, s + count) is not a valid range_ (citation source same).
+As a development of the above proposal it seems logical to remove sized counterpart of nullptr constructors,  as _the behavior is undefined if [s, s + count) is not a valid range_ (citation source is the same).
 That is, the following statements are suggested where appropriate:

 ```cpp
 basic_string(nullptr_t, size_t) == delete;